nasa-fornax/fornax-images/src/README.rst

 It also includes three GitHub workflows:

-- A workflow which will build images related to the branch being checked into (e.g. "main").
+- A workflow which will build images for tractor and base_image to the branch being checked into (e.g. "base_image:main" or "tractor:main"), when anything in "tractor" or "base_image" changes.
+It also pushes the resulting images into the container registry of this repository.

-- A workflow that runs on release that tags the latest "main" image with the release tag and a symbolic rolling tag "stable".
+- A workflow that runs on release that tags the latest "main" image with the release tag and a symbolic rolling tag named "stable".

-- A workflow that runs the tests of the building and tagging machinery.
+- A workflow that runs the tests of the building and tagging machinery (when anything in "src" changes).

 For each image built, it is pushed to the GitHub container registry associated with this repostory.

+See the "Packages" link on the right hand side of the main repository page for a list of images in the container registry.

+See the "Actions" tab of the repository to see the results of each workflow.

 NB: The code in this directory has only been tested with Python3.11 and better.